johnpatrickanders/goAlgo/readme.md

 #### User Story
 As a software engineering student, I want to be able visualize common sorting algorithms in order to understand them at a high level.

+#### Thanks
+I want to extend a great thanks to Clement Mihailescu for his inspiration and tutorials for Dijkstra and general visualizations.
+While his work served as a good pointer, I intentionally challenged myself not to rely on his code by first solving the algorithms myself, and by also using React hooks instead of classes.